Henry Cavendish, 2nd Duke of Newcastle

-Henry Cavendish, 2nd Duke of Newcastle upon Tyne, KG, PC (24 June 1630 – 26 July 1691), styled Lord Henry Cavendish until 1659 and Viscount Mansfield from 1659 to 1676, was an English politician.
+Henry Cavendish, 2nd Duke of Newcastle upon Tyne, (24 June 1630 – 26 July 1691), styled Lord Henry Cavendish until 1659 and Viscount Mansfield from 1659 to 1676, was an English politician.
 He sat in the House of Commons from 1660 until 1676, when he inherited the dukedom.

-Life and career
+He was an adherent of James II and lost his public offices following the Glorious Revolution of 1688.
+He is also an 8th great-grandfather to King Charles III.

+Early life

 Cavendish was the only surviving son of William Cavendish, 1st Duke of Newcastle, and his first wife, Elizabeth Basset.
 His maternal grandparents were William Basset and Judith Austen, daughter of Thomas Austen.
+During the English Civil War, he fought alongside his father as a Royalist.
+He later accompanied his father into exile, but returned to England in 1647 to help recover his family estates.
+His elder brother, Charles Cavendish, Viscount Mansfield, died in 1659, from which time Cavendish became heir to his father's titles and used the courtesy title of Lord Mansfield.

+Entry into politics

 After the Restoration of the Monarchy, he was appointed Master of the Robes (June 1660–62) and a Gentleman of the Bedchamber (1662–68).
 In April 1660, Lord Mansfield was elected Member of Parliament (MP) for Derbyshire in the Convention Parliament.
 He was elected MP for Northumberland in 1661 for the Cavalier Parliament.
+He was generally inactive, but was appointed to 22 committees.
+By 1664 he was listed as a court dependent and he seconded the motion of Sir John Goodricke, 1st Baronet to gift £120,000 to James, Duke of York for his naval services.

+He was a friend and political ally of Sir Thomas Osborne and was recorded as a supporter of the court in parliamentary lists complied 1669 and 1671.
+He was appointed to the Privy Council of England.
+This period also saw Lord Mansfield appointed to numerous local offices, including as a justice of the peace for Nottinghamshire (1660–1689) and a deputy lieutenant for Nottinghamshire (1660–1670) and Derbyshire (1662–1670).
+Lord Mansfield also served as a commissioner for the assessment of taxation, a commander of the local miliita in Cumbria, Westmorland and Northumerland, and as Lord Lieutenant of Northumberland from 1670 until 1689.
+During the Third Anglo-Dutch War from 1672 to 1674, he commanded a regiment of foot.
+From 1675 to 1686, he served as Governor of Berwick-upon-Tweed.